microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 - Only create design reviews when needed.
 Not every story or task requires a complete design review.
 - Leverage this guidance to make changes that best fit in with the team.
 Every team works differently.
-- Leverage Microsoft subject-matter experts (SME) as needed during design reviews.
+- Leverage subject-matter experts (SME) as needed during design reviews.
 Not every story needs SME or leadership sign-off.
 Most design reviews can be fully executed within a dev crew.
 - [Use diagrams](./preferred-diagram-tooling.md) to visualize concepts and architecture.

 The following guidelines outline how Microsoft and the customer together can incorporate design reviews into their day-to-day agile processes.

 ## Envisioning / Architecture Design Session (ADS)

-Early in an engagement Microsoft works with customers to understand their unique goals and objectives and establish a definition of done.
-Microsoft dives deep into existing customer infrastructure and architecture to understand potential constraints.
+Early in an engagement InfoMagnus works with customers to understand their unique goals and objectives and establish a definition of done.
+The project team dives deep into existing customer infrastructure and architecture to understand potential constraints.
 Additionally, we seek to understand and uncover specific [non-functional requirements](../../design-patterns/non-functional-requirements-capture-guide.md) that influence the solution.

 During this time the team uncovers many unknowns, leveraging all new-found information, in order to help generate an impactful design that meets customer goals.
 After ADS it can be helpful to conduct [Engineering Feasibility Spikes](../recipes/engineering-feasibility-spikes.md) to further de-risk technologies being considered for the engagement.